lhtreis/Bank-Loan-Default-Prediction-Hackathon-/README.md

 - Python 3.8
   - Statistical techniques for descriptve analysis, implementation of various ML algorithms through cross validation with logloss metrics
 - Jupyter Notebook

-<b>- Final product?</b>
-Interactive Dashboard which can be virtual accessed from anywhere.

 ## 6.0 Conclusion